shashank-priyadarshi/archive/golang/README.md

 - Pointers are special types in Go
 - Any variable of type pointer does not point to a value
 - Variable of pointer type points to an address of a memory location
+- Pointers have two signs associated with them:
+  - *: Used to define type of variable as a pointer, or to get the actual value stored at the memory address stored in the pointer variable
+  - &: Used to get the memory address of a value stored in a variable

 ```go
 var x *int // This means that x will contain address of a memory location that can only contain integer values